History highlights

 THE BIRTH OF MUB’S CAMPUS

-The Medical Academy in Bialystok was the only medical university in Poland to receive a Baroque palace as its headquarters.
+The Medical Academy in Bialystok was the only medical university in Poland to receive a Baroque palace for its headquarters.
 On December 31, 1949, the Bialystok Province Governor handed over the former Branicki Palace in Bialystok to the first medical university in north-eastern Poland.

-See more...It was the beginning of the creation of the academic campus.
-It also included the former Teachers' Seminary building, called Collegium Primum.
-The Academy had a huge area around the palace at its disposal: from the entrance gate through the courtyards, the palace garden to the exit gate from the gardens.
+It was the cornerstone for building an entire campus, to incorporate the Teachers Training College building named Collegium Primum.
+The Academy had a huge area around the Palace at its disposal: from the entrance gate through the courtyards and the Palace garden to the Garden exit gate.
 However, the palace was largely destroyed during World War II.
-Until the 1960s, construction and conservation work took place to restore the "Polish Versailles" to its former glory.
+Until the 1960s, civil works and conservation works were carried out with the intention of restoring the former glory of the “Polish Versailles”.

 1950